Lamborghini introduces four-day week for production workers

 The move comes at a time when many companies and public offices are changing how people work to improve employee well-being and promote company savings after the COVID-19 pandemic and rising costs.

-Similar four-day week schemes adopted in other European countries, such as the UK, have found that employees worked more in less time, job retention and recruitment improved and sickness levels had gone down.
+Similar four-day week schemes adopted in other European countries, such as Britain, have found that employees worked more in less time, job retention and recruitment improved and sickness levels went down.

 "Work less and work better, this is the principle that guided this negotiation, and which is part of a comprehensive reasoning," a statement from FIOM and FIM-CISL said.